Jest ESM - Total Guide To More Than 100% Faster Testing For Angular ⚡

 As we have seen, basic Jest ESM setup is not really that wild, couple of config files, a strange flag or two, but all in all nothing too out of the ordinary…

 If every library shipped correct ESM bundles (the way Angular does), this would have been all the config that is needed.
-Jest ESM would just pick up correct ESM bundle in the library folder in the node_modules, and we would just enjoy great test performance!
+Jest ESM would just pick up correct ESM bundle in the library folder in the node_modules,

 First, were going to describe what such a correctly shipped ESM based library looks like (basically what Angular is already doing) and then we will explore all the cases where this goes wrong and how to fix them…